dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

 and their **return values** (outputs).
-Your job will be to create a class which conforms to the given JavaDoc---the ``AbstractRiemann`` class which you create should contain each of the listed methods, and each method should behave as described in the JavaDoc, taking in the same parameters and outputting the same type of return value.
+Your job will be to create a class which conforms to the given JavaDoc---the ``AbstractRiemann`` class which you create should contain each of the listed methods, and each method should behave as described in the `JavaDoc <../../_static/riemann-javadoc/AbstractRiemann.html>`_, taking in the same parameters and outputting the same type of return value.